fowlslegs/qubes-doc/SecurityCriticalCode.md

 Cooperative Covert Channels Between Domains
 -------------------------------------------

-Qubes does not attempt to eliminate all possible *cooperative* covert channels between domains, i.e. such channels that could be established between two *compromised* domains.
+Qubes does not attempt to eliminate all possible *cooperative* covert channels between domains, i.e., such channels that could be established between two *compromised* domains.
 We don't believe this is possible to achieve on x86 hardware, and we also doubt it makes any sense in practice for most users -- after all if the two domains are compromised, then it's already (almost) all lost anyway.